 Rome wasn’t built in a day, and neither was Epcot, so don’t feel like you have to eat around the entire world in one day either.
 It’s an admirable goal, but not the wisest.

-^ Epcot opens at 9am and the global marketplaces open at 11am.
-You can use this time to go on a few rides.
-Better yet, visit the Festival Welcome Center, located in the Future World, pick up a map and plan your day while sipping a glass of Iron Horse Fairy Tale Cuvee, a fantastic bubbly made especially for WDW you will only find on Disney property.
+- Epcot opens at 9am and the global marketplaces open at 11am.
+Use this time to go on a few rides.
+Better yet, visit the Festival Welcome Center, located in the Future World, which opens at 9:00am.
+Pick up a map and plan your day while sipping a mimosa from the New Shimmering Sips bar.
+You’ll also find Craft Beers and Disney Family Wines and be able to pick up a bottle of Iron Horse Fairy Tale Cuvee at the wine shop, a fantastic bubbly made especially for WDW you will only find on Disney property.

-^ Review the schedule for special tastings and demos, which take place at the Festival Center, and select your “Must Do” experiences.
-Some are complimentary and others require tickets (usually $15pp+).
+- Review the schedule for special tastings and demos, which take place at the Festival Center, and select your “Must Do” experiences.
+Some are complimentary and others require tickets ($17pp and up).
 Events featuring celebrity chefs will sell out in advance (tickets go on sale around end of July), however, while at the Festival Center, it doesn’t hurt to check for openings, last-minute additions and free book or wine bottle signings.
 The early bird gets the worm.

-^ Although no passport is required to travel around the world at Epcot, pick up your free Marketplace Discovery Passport for a fun way to prove you went, you saw, you ate and you conquered this enormous food feast.
-Introduced in 2010, available at the Festival Center or any of the merchandise shops, it features all the marketplace menus plus a convenient festival guide.
-In 2016 the stamps were replaced with fun stickers (which are already in the book so you can place yourself at each marketplace and not hold up the line).
+- Although no passport is required to travel around the world at Epcot, pick up your free Festival Passport for a fun way to prove you went, you saw, you ate and you conquered this enormous food feast.
+Introduced in 2010, available at the Festival Center, merchandise shops, and some of the marketplaces, it features all the marketplace menus plus a convenient festival guide.
+In 2016, the passport stamps were replaced with fun stickers (which are already in the book) so you can place yourself at each marketplace as you visit.
 Don’t forget to check off what you ordered.
 Your memory may get fuzzy by the end of the day after all those adult beverages.

 2. GO WITH FRIENDS